The cohomology of the free loop spaces of $SU(n+1)/T^n$: The integral cohomology of

 We have considered all possible relations occurring on the $E_{\infty}$-page of the spectral sequence, so it remains to determine all generators of $A$.
 Any additional generators arise as elements whose image under the differentials obtained using (\ref{eq:SU4Difs}) lie inside the ideal generated by the symmetric relations~(\ref{eq:SU4SymetricQuotient}).
 To this end we need only consider elements whose image is generated by elements from (\ref{eq:SU4Representatives}) with $l=1,2,3$.

 The case $l=3$ coincides with Theorem~\ref{thm:Ideals}.
 Since up to $(x_2)_{a_2}(x_4)_{a_4}(x_6)_{a_6}$ multiples, the image of $d^2$ in this case can be rearranged as

 there are no generators corresponding to part (1) of Proposition~\ref{thm:SpectralGrobner} in this case.
 In addition in the course of the proof of Theorem~\ref{thm:Ideals} it is shown that the images of $d^4$ and $d^6$ in this case are contained in the image of $d^2$ so their domain on these rows lies entirely in the kernel.
-Part (2) of Proposition~\ref{thm:SpectralGrobner} coincides with the results of part (2) of Theorem~\ref{thm:Ideals}, so we conclude that no additional generators are added to $A$ as a consequence of these rows as all intersections of ideals are generated by multiples of the symmetric relations (\ref{eq:SU4SymetricQuotient}).
+Part (2) of Proposition~\ref{thm:SpectralGrobner} coincides with the results of part (2) of Theorem~\ref{thm:Ideals}, so using the expression \eqref{eq:PreImageHitGenerators} from Remark \ref{rmk:CasePre-image} we add to the generator of $A$, the following expressions

 As noted in Remark~\ref{rmk:NewBaisSymGrobner}, the generators (\ref{eq:SU4SymetricQuotient}) are a Gr{\"o}bner basis with respect to the lexicographic minimal ordering given by

 Hence using Theorem~\ref{thm:GrobnerOver}, we see that any element on the $E_2$-page may be reduced by elements of (\ref{eq:SU4SymetricQuotient}) to a unique form and this is zero if and only if it is a multiple of an element of the symmetric ideal.
 In addition, from the leading terms of (\ref{eq:SU4SymetricQuotient}) it is clear that we need only consider up to